 As feared Jasmine, a sensitive bitch I eventually kept out of the second litter, was a great worker but struggled so much with plough work, dykes and drains.
 In sugar beet she was either out of sight or putting unnecessary stress on her joints by jumping, etc. She would struggle and trip with a good cock pheasant.
 Reluctantly I put Jimmy her father back over her to double his genes hoping to get some better pups.
 The five pups Jasmine had were much the spirit of Jimmy, three dogs and two bitches.
 I ended up keeping Willow a mainly liver bitch like Jimmy as two dog pups were stolen at ten weeks and the other two I felt weren’t quite right.

-Willow a good fun, no nonsense, handsome strong bitch worked well and had a great character.
+Willow a good fun, no nonsense, handsome strong bitch, worked well and had a great character.
 The trouble was that by the time she was about four I hadn’t seen a Springer dog for years that I would have confidently used for stud.
 I’d seen rafts of dinky field trial and a few working dogs but nothing with that special spark and quality I had in my line.
-A garden center owner who used to buy trees from us to sell on even offered his dog for free stud!
-Rytex Royal blah de blah was smaller than Jasmine and the man was quite offended when I told him I’d seen bigger cockers!
+A garden centre owner who used to buy trees from us to sell on, even offered his dog for free stud!
+Rytex Royal blah de blah was smaller than Jasmine and unfortunately the man was quite offended when I told him I’d seen bigger cockers!

 PRIVILEGED START